nhu92/Mixed-DNA-Project/06-PCAandKmeans.md

 I will continuing try different transformation.
 Also, I will do a sample run for PCoA with a square matrix.
 Additionally, I will try to plot the genetic distance (with and without Poaceae)

+---

+Get the idea of "bad apple" of the phylogeny.
+I would like to try to remove the Malpighales species from the analysis to see the results.